High Risk Pancreatic Cancer ClinicEmily Couric Clinical Cancer Center

 Monitoring these high-risk patients helps us determine and refine screening guidelines so we can catch pancreatic cancer earlier.

-It's important that patients with certain risk factors get screened because we their risk of getting pancreatic cancer is higher.
+We encourage patients with certain risk factors to get screened.
 Through screening, we may be able to see cancer before typical symptoms appear.

 Screening for Pancreatic Cancer